With drama of trades behind them, Mariners refocus on main goal: A postseason berth

 And in those remaining hours, the Mariners and general manager Jerry Dipoto, who has the reputation of being one of the most prolific traders, did not find the right matches to make another move.

-“We had a couple of things going,” Dipoto said in a post deadline video conference.
+“We had a couple of things going,” Dipoto said in a post-deadline video conference.
 “We weren’t going to fail for lack of trying.
 We came up short on the pursuits we did have.
 As I said going into this week, and really, through the end of the day, we are committed to this group of players, and we feel like we’ve improved our team.
 I’m pleased with the things that we’ve done.”

-The Mariners made three moves in the days leading up to the deadline
+The Mariners made three moves in the days leading up to the deadline.

-The additions: Anderson, Castillo, Smith and Toro
+The additions: Anderson, Castillo, Smith and Toro.

 The subtractions: Chargois, Graveman, Rafael Montero and three minor leaguers, third baseman Austin Shenton, catcher Carter Bins and right-handed pitcher Joaquin Tejada.